dxlnr/morphgen/README.md

-# miscv
+# Morphgen

 Implementing a Processor.

-Five stage RISC pipeline:
-- Instruction Fetch
-- Instruction Decode
-- Execute
-- Memory Access
-- Writeback